 pound of soluble nitrogen for every 1,000 square feet or one and a half to two pounds of slow-release

 A complete fertilizer with a high ratio of both nitrogen and potassium (K) is essential for enhanced

 rooting, cold hardiness, disease resistance, and wear tolerance.

 Be wary of applying a fertilizer with too much phosphorus (P), since run-off of this nutrient can be

 very damaging to rivers and streams.

-For details on fertilizers: Fertilizer Basics
+For in-depth tutorial on fertilizers: Fertilizer Basics

 Garden Applications: The recommendations for flower and

 vegetable gardens are similar.
 A mild fertilizer feeding in the fall will replenish the soil and prepare